 STING inhibitors for SARS-CoV2 immunopathology

 SARS-CoV2 infection can lead to pulmonary and systemic viral spread with delayed detrimental hyperinflammatory responses of unknown origin.
-This project will investigate these responses and test the efficacy of STING inhibitors to treat detrimental outcomes of SARS-CoV2 infections in pre-clinical models.
+This project investigated these responses and tested the efficacy of STING inhibitors to treat detrimental outcomes of SARS-CoV2 infections in pre-clinical models.

 Background